Skip to product information

 Passive shipping container ventilation — no electricity, no fan, and no moving parts

-Reduces “container rain” and moisture buildup — helps fight condensation, rust and corrosion, and mold
+Helps reduce container rain and moisture buildup — designed to fight condensation, rust and corrosion, and mold

 DRY-CON X® Kit Finder